cschwede/django-swiftbrowser/README.md

         url(r'^', include(swiftbrowser.urls)),
     )

-5) Collect static files:

-    python manage.py collectstatic

-6) Run development server:
+5) Run development server:

     python manage.py runserver

    *Important*: Either use 'python manage.py runserver --insecure' or set DEBUG = True in myproj/settings.py if you want to use the local development server.
 Don't use these settings in production!

-7) Use 'account:username' to login (or tenant/project:username if using Keystone).
+6) Use 'account:username' to login (or tenant/project:username if using Keystone).

-8) Deploying to production?
+7) Deploying to production?
 Have a look at Djangos docs: https://docs.djangoproject.com/en/1.5/howto/deployment/wsgi/

-9) Please make sure that "tempurl" and "formpost" middlewares are activated in your proxy server.
+8) Please make sure that "tempurl" and "formpost" middlewares are activated in your proxy server.
 Extract from /etc/swift/proxy-server.conf:

     [pipeline:main]
     pipeline = catch_errors gatekeeper healthcheck proxy-logging cache tempurl formpost tempauth proxy-logging proxy-server